 Aspern could offer a roadmap for how Europe can move from small-scale pilots to real-world integration of smart grid and smart city technologies.
 As I wrote in a blog last year, Europe has the opportunity to be a leader in many areas of the smart grid, but all parties need to ensure there is real substance behind the ambitious visions.

-Tags: Building Systems, Conferences & Events, Distributed Generation, Policy & Regulation, Smart Cities, Smart Grid, Smart Industry Program
+Tags: Building Systems, Conferences & Events, Distributed Renewables, Policy & Regulation, Smart Cities, Smart Grid, Smart Industry Program

 | No Comments »